Venomen/copypastor/README.md

 - `copypastor` - running default mode, you can choose between client/server mode by (default) keys **'C'** or **'S'**
 - `copypastor --server` - server mode only, listening on port and waiting for connection
+- `copypastor --file-server` - server mode only for local file clipboard, listening on port and waiting for connection
 - `copypastor --client` - client mode only, connecting to specified host (*$HOME/.config/copypastor/config.py*)
 - `copypastor --debug` - just like default but with more CLI info
 - `copypastor --help` - not important at all ;)